magic-ike/leanfolio/README.md

 - Spotfolio uses the [Next.js](https://nextjs.org/) framework which lets you take advantage of [Next.js API routes](https://nextjs.org/docs/api-routes/introduction) among other features.
 API routes allow you to build both the site's front-end and its API with the same framework and deploy them to the same environment, e.g., [Vercel](https://vercel.com).
 This means that, if you want to, you can expand Spotfolio's API to your liking with minimal overhead.

-- Spotfolio integrates with the [Spotify API](https://developer.spotify.com/documentation/web-api/) by default to let you **optionally** showcase the song you're currently listening to and/or your top tracks.
+- Spotfolio integrates with the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) by default to let you **optionally** showcase the track you're currently listening to and/or your top tracks.
 Explicit tracks are hidden by default but this can be changed.

 - Spotfolio integrates with Google Analytics by default to let you **optionally** track visitor activity on your portfolio.